 Priyanka Gandhi calls Modi 'coward' and 'weak prime minister'

 Lucknow, May 09: Intensifying her attack on Narendra Modi, Priyanka Gandhi Vadra on Thursday said that she has not seen a more "coward" prime minister in her life.
-Priyanka has been firing salvo-after-salvo at the Prime Minister eversince Modi termed former prime minister Rajiv Gandhi as Bhrastachari number 1 (corrupted number 1).
+Priyanka has been firing salvo-after-salvo at the Prime Minister ever since Modi termed former prime minister Rajiv Gandhi as Bhrastachari number 1 (corrupted number 1).

 "Inse bada kaayar, inse kamzor Pradhanmantri maine zindagi mein nahi dekha hai.
 Rajnaitik shakti bade bade prachaar se nahi aati hai, TV pe dikhaane se nahi aati hai.
 (I have not seen a more coward, weaker prime minister in my entire life.
 You do not get political strength by publicity or appearing on TV)," she said at a rally in Pratapgarh.